Selling Rental Properties - National Residential

 Continue reading Portfolio Landlords: Now is the time to sell your properties for the best price

-Landlord overjoyed as he sells his tenanted property portfolio with National Residential for half a million in just 26 days
+Landlord sells his tenanted property portfolio with National Residential for £500,000 in just 26 days

 For a landlord from Wandsworth who responded to our last email, that’s exactly how he celebrated his week when we sold his entire portfolio of 5 tenanted properties in less than a month, releasing over £500,000 in cash with zero hassle, worry or stress while we sorted out any problems on his behalf.